terales/blackbird-docs/src/content/docs/apps/Trello.mdx

 - **Search checklist item**  Gets a specific checklist item from a card
 - **Update checklist item**  Update checklist item

+### Custom Fields

+- **List card custom fields** Get all custom field details of a specific card as text
+- **Get date custom field value** Get the datetime value of a specific custom field on a card
+- **Get number custom field value** Get the numeric value of a specific custom field on a card
+- **Get text custom field value** Get the text value of a specific custom field on a card
+- **Set card date custom field** Update the date value of a custom field in a card
+- **Set card dropdown custom field** Update the dropdown value of a custom field in a card
+- **Set card number custom field** Update the numeric value of a custom field in a card
+- **Set card text custom field** Update the value of a text custom field in a card

 ## Events

 - **On card comment added** On a specific card comment added